frontsideair/blog/content/blog/how-i-use-nix-on-macos/index.md

 ### Updates

-- 2025-08-21: Simplified `nix upgrade` and `nix remove` commands, since [Nix 2.20](https://nix.dev/manual/nix/2.28/release-notes/rl-2.20) these can use human-readable package names.
+- 2025-08-21: Simplified `upgrade` and `remove` commands, since [Nix 2.20](https://nix.dev/manual/nix/2.28/release-notes/rl-2.20) these can use human-readable package names.

 [^1]: Which I'll just call Linux for brevity for the rest of the article
 [^2]: [Picus Security](https://www.picussecurity.com), one of the best workplaces I worked at with the best teammates